-If you find this website helpful, please consider linking to my site or leaving a comment.
+If you find this website helpful, please consider leaving a Google review.

 If you are trying to decide which Honda generator to buy, it helps if you can prepare a list of equipment that you will be running and the power consumption specified on the rating plate.
 Power consumption is usually specified in Watts or Amps.

 Knowing the power consumption on the rating plate of your equipment is a good start but it’s not the whole story.
 Some loads are resistive and will only use the power specified on the rating plate.
 Other loads like fridges, motors, freezers, compressors and ballasted lights are inductive.
 Inductive loads will require consideration to made of the starting currents, which can be a multiple of the power specified on the rating plate.
 In some cases, cunning modification of the equipment can reduce starting currents dramatically.
 These modifications are not always incorporated by the original equipment manufacturer as they have not envisaged the equipment being supplied by a portable generator.
 For those thinking of running a compressor then you might benefit from the article on my blog Overcoming high starting currents in air compressors.

 A word about electric motors in general.